ecureuill/zombieplus-robot/Readme.md

 - [ZombiePlus Access](#zombieplus-access)
 - [Feedback and Questions](#feedback-and-questions)
 ----------------
+## Test Reports

+The test execution report is available on the [project's GitHub Page](https://ecureuill.github.io/zombieplus-robot/report.html)

+The report includes:
+- Success and failure statistics
+- Details of each test case
+- Screenshots
+- Links to logs

 ## Tech Stack and Their Roles
 - **Robot Framework**: A generic test automation framework for acceptance testing and acceptance test-driven development (ATDD).
 It provides the structure for organizing and executing tests.